girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Doubly_Circular_Linked_List.md

 - Can be used for managing the songs playlists .
 - Can be used for managing the shopping cart on e-commerce websites .
 - Used in multi-player games like jitter-butter .
+- Useful in implementation of queue .
+- Can be used when list of objects in a 3D game/video needs to be rendered for displaying it to the screen.

 ## Advantages
 1. List can be traversed in both directions as we can see in above code output .